jeff-adkisson/swe-3643-spring-2024/project/grading-rubric.md

 INCOMPLETE

-1. Did the README explain exactly how to configure the environment and execute the project?
+1. Did the README precisely explain configuring the environment and executing the project?
 2. Is the code structured in a way that separates logic from presentation to facilitate unit testing?
 3. Does the project run from the command line?
 4. Do the unit tests run from the command line?